bpt26/usher_wiki/docs/source/matUtils.rst

 matUtils
 ***************

-matUtils is a suite of tools used to analyze, edit, and manipulate mutation annotated tree (.pb) files.
+matUtils is a suite of tools used to analyze, edit, and manipulate mutation annotated tree (.pb) files, such as the ones shared in our public SARS-CoV-2 MAT database (http://hgdownload.soe.ucsc.edu/goldenPath/wuhCor1/UShER_SARS-CoV-2/) or those shared via UShER.

 .. _protobuf: